smpotts/smpotts.github.io/_posts/2023-10-13-using-graphql.md

 This was hard to wrap my head around at first because the root level fields in the ```query_type.rb``` file also extend ```Types::BaseObject```, but I guess the way I think of it is that those are more general/ project level fields, whereas fields defined in their own Type classes are specifically for that ActiveRecord object.
 I grew to appreciate the way this is organized so everything isn't jammed into one file.

 Mutations are the other key component of GraphQL, and those are used to write/ update data.
-When the project is generated it creates a ```mutation_type.rb``` file, containing fields and methods for mutations similiar to how they are set up for queries.
+When the project is generated it creates a ```mutation_type.rb``` file, containing fields and methods for mutations similar to how they are set up for queries.
 The methods for the fields in the ```mutation_type.rb``` class are going to do some type of creating or updating of the underlying data.

 You can simplify the creation of a mutation by creating an InputType, which defines a data structure that can be used as an input for the mutation, instead of having to list out every attribute of the object it should return.